ollama/ollama/docs/api.md

 ### Streaming responses

-Ollama streams progress responses for certain endpoints.
-Streaming responses are returned as JSON objects delineated with the newline (`\n`) character.
+Certain endpoints stream responses as JSON objects delineated with the newline (`\n`) character.

 ## Generate a completion